merberich/aes_microcontroller_workshop/index.md

 Finally, now that we can determine the amount of time that has elapsed since the last counter reset, it is possible to use this information to trigger events.
 A module that can send signals based on the status of a counter is known as a **Timer**.
 A simple implementation of a timer could maintain a target register and counter, and after each clock step, perform a bitwise equality check between the target register and counter value.
 The timer could then optionally trigger different events for counter overflow/return to zero, or a match on the comparison with the target register and counter value.

 ### Computer Architecture

+With theoretical understanding of how logic circuits behave and can be combined into functional structures, we can now finally define what a computer is.
+A **Computer** is any machine that stores, retrieves, and processes data _automatically_; that is, it can be instructed to perform sequences of arithmetic or logical operations, and it will carry out those operations with no further input.

 `@todo formal definition of computer`
 `@todo primary functional elements`